 As a call center manager, one of the most important parts of your job is providing feedback.
-Regular feedback helps agents improve their performance, stay on track to meet their goals and ensure that basic business outcomes are met.
+Regular quality feedback helps agents improve their performance, stay on track to meet their goals and ensure they meet basic business outcomes.

-However, a lot of feedback advice or training programs often center around constructive or negative feedback.
+However, a lot of feedback advice or training programs often center on constructive or negative feedback.
 We often forget that providing positive feedback is just as important and needs its own focus.

 To be a successful call center manager, it is critical to know how to give quality feedback in your call center that will strengthen your team and reinforce the right behaviors in the workplace.